Dua Lipa Flashes Chiseled Abs In Crop Top & Jeans: ‘Promo From Home’

 “Queen!
 How are you so beautiful?” another gushed.

-“You’re very pretty Dua,” a follower wrote before adding a slew of heart and flame emoji.
+“You’re very pretty Dua,” a follower wrote, adding a slew of heart and flame emoji.

 A fourth Instagram user thought that she looked hot in the pics.